ehamberg/gtdguide/src/lyagtd.markdown

 ways it is, but there is more to it, and it's really simple.
 Promise!
 So please read on.

-One of the basic assumptions of GTD is that you are dumb--or, rather, that your subconsciousness is quite dumb when it comes to thinking about things you *should* have done.
+One of the basic assumptions of GTD is that you are dumb---or, rather, that your subconsciousness is quite dumb when it comes to thinking about things you *should* have done.
 For example knowing you need to fix your bike before next week, but instead of reminding you when you actually drive by the bicycle shop,